Express, Inc.

-Express, Inc. is an American fashion retailer that caters mainly to young men and women.
-The company is headquartered in Columbus, Ohio.
-Express operates 500+ stores in the United States, Puerto Rico, Mexico, Costa Rica, Panama, El Salvador and Guatemala.
+Express, Inc. is an American fashion retailer whose portfolio includes Express, Bonobos and UpWest.
+It operates an omnichannel platform as well as physical and online stores.

-Express, Inc. consists of the brands Express and UpWest, and is traded on the New York Stock Exchange under the symbol EXPR.
+Headquartered in Columbus, Ohio and trading on the OTC Pink under the symbol EXPR, it operates more than 500 stores in the United States, Puerto Rico, Mexico, Costa Rica, Panama, El Salvador and Guatemala.